 BRicK Partners, LLC

-The people at the core of BRicK Partners, LLC—principals Karen Muchin and Robin Snyderman, senior managers Beth Dever and Samantha DeKoven, project manager Ouida Jones, and senior consultant Roberto Requejo, bring decades of skill in public policy, finance, government relations and community engagement to their work.
+The people at the core of BRicK Partners, LLC—principals Karen Muchin and Robin Snyderman, senior managers Beth Dever and Samantha DeKoven, and project manager Ouida Jones, bring decades of skill in public policy, finance, government relations and community engagement to their work.

 Robin Snyderman has been providing leadership in the housing and community development arena for 25 years.
 Currently a Non Resident Senior Fellow with the Brookings Institution, Robin is also a Founder and Principal with the new "collaborative management" and consulting firm, BRicK Partners, LLC.